michaeldorner/ByteBackpacker/README.md

 ### To-Do

-- [ ] Find a solution for making sure, that `T` is a value type, but not a reference type
+- [*] Find a solution for making sure, that `T` is a value type, but not a reference type
+- [ ] Add documentation to the source code
 - [ ] Add more examples and how-tos
 - [ ] Add more test cases